j3k0/goom/LGPL-ADDITIONAL-PERMISSION.md

 Signature: ______________________  Date: ____________

-*Ownership of record: Jean-Christophe Hoelt, owner of Fovea.cc, has attested (2026-09-13) that Fovea owns all copyright in the Covered Software, including the iosfc layer in its entirety.
+*Ownership of record: Jean-Christophe Hoelt has attested (2026-09-13) that Fovea owns all copyright in the Covered
+Software, including the iosfc layer in its entirety.
 A stale credit line from an unrelated project that appeared in some iosfc headers has been removed from the tree; no third-party copyright is claimed in